davidroeca/web-app-orchestration-talk/talk/talk.rst

 .. note::
     * App has some state to store message and errors
-    * Has fetchHello method to fetch state
+    * Has fetchHello method to fetch state from the API
     * And when the component mounts, it calls the fetchHello method to display the result
+    * API is now running in docker -- my previous headaches were solved!
+Yeah!

 ----